 “Almost all quality improvement comes via simplification of design, manufacturing, layout, processes, and procedures.”
 Tom Peters

-For example, let’s say you anticipate that the customer may not understand your product well.
-So you can collaborate with your team to prepare informative tutorials or videos explaining how to use it and share on your website or email to them.
+Let say, you anticipate that the customer may not understand your product well.
+So you can collaborate with your team to prepare informative tutorials or how-to videos shared on your website or email them.

-- Escalate the issue to the right team– Not necessarily all the time the issues will be support related.
-It might be shipping issues, billing issues, and escalating it to the right team helps in delivering a quick and effective solution.
+- Escalate the issue to the right team– Not necessarily all the time the issues will be support-related.
+It might be shipping or billing issues, and escalating it to the right team helps in delivering faster solutions.

 - Typical response time – You need to define a response time for fixing an issue or answering a query.
-For e.g set response time of minimum 15 mins to 2 days maximum, depending upon the problem.
+For e.g set a response time of a minimum of 15 mins to 2 days maximum, depending upon the problem.

-- Resolving complaints – It should be informed across the teams that anyhow a complaint has to be closed within ‘x’ days.
+- Resolving complaints – It should be well defined across the teams that anyhow a complaint has to be closed within ‘X days.

 - Collect customer feedback – Ask your customers to provide feedback about their experience after the service is delivered.

-Many businesses use internal communication tools to empower customer service.
+Pro tip: Many businesses use internal communication tools to empower customer service

-3. Empower your team with the right customer service tools
+3. Empower customer support team with the right tools

-You can empower customer service team by using the appropriate tools for delivering better service.
-When you select and implement the right customer service tools, it encourages and motivates your customers to have greater interaction with your brand.
+One of the ways to empower customer service employees is by using the appropriate tools for delivering better service.
+Deploying the right customer service tools encourages customers to have better interaction with your brand.

-- Email helpdesk – Email is one of the oldest and most used tools by all companies to reaching out to their customers.
+- Email helpdesk – Email is one of the oldest and most used tools by all companies to reach out to their customers.
 Suggested tool – Zendesk

 - Live chat – Live chat software provides instant assistance to your visitors and customers across over website, mobile and messaging apps to deliver superior customer service.
 Suggested tool – REVE Chat